All Episodes

 They went to France in 2019.

-They won again, but Meghan Rapino led a woke rebellion.
+But Megan Rapino led a woke rebellion.

-This team that everybody loved in 2015 suddenly turned and said, Hey, we don't need you, America.
+This team that everybody loved in 2015 suddenly turned and said, hey, we don't need you, America.

 We refuse to go to the White House.

-We will in no way acknowledge Donald Trump, even though he had an offer conveyed to them to celebrate as the president always does.
+We will in no way acknowledge Donald Trump, even though he had an offer conveyed to them to celebrate, as the president always does.

-And by 2023, I think at least half of the country, maybe more, because I think the the general sports audience that roots for America in the World Cup or the Olympics tends to, I think, vote Republican more than not because they want to celebrate America.
+And by 2023, I think at least half of the country, maybe more, because I think the general sports audience that roots for America in the World Cup or the Olympics tends to, I think, vote Republican more than not because they want to celebrate America.

-They think America's a good place.
+They think America is a good place.

 I mean, especially at that level.